23 February 2022 (updated: 24 July 2024)

 Downloading

-• The entire file must download in full before being played back
+• The entire file must be downloaded in full before being played back

-• File is saved to the computer's memory and stored permanently
+• The file is saved to the computer's memory and stored permanently

 • Files can be replayed again and again